-F&B Downtown’s Private Dining in the Q
+The Q: F&B Downtown’s Private Dining Area

 For a romantic date, special occasion, or small meeting, the tucked away reservation-only Q dining area is a lovely choice as a more intimate setting.
 An appropriate backdrop of a collection of wine bottle bases and wooden crates is a standout feature as you step into the dimly-lit area.

 In the Q is a mural of sorts, created completely from numerous newspaper articles about the venue and its many highlights.
 Beside that is probably almost as impressive, with framed handwritten notes from famous figures who have dined at the establishment.